SEACodeCarrots/RNAFolding/Goals.md

 Week 5
 * Draw results

-#### To Do
+#### To Do for week 4
-Week 1 HW: read about D3

-Week 2 HW:
+Sarah:
+* move data from spreadsheet into JSON via Python parsing

 Margaret:
-* add null circles to the page,
+* add display to circles
-* draw more shapes
-* put text on
-* link nucleotides to shapes
+* link circles to data

-Sarah:
-* make shapes clickable for scrolling (using dummy variables)
-* make dropdown menu
-* draw model of data input